Program, Policies, and Protocols

 After-school activities include an array of offerings that will appeal to a variety of interests.
 These activities complement the curriculum to (1) provide opportunities for hands-on, experiential learning, (2) respond to the interests of students, and (3) to provide a relaxed, social learning environment.
 For more information, please go to the Co-Curriculum page of our Current Families website.

-Please call the attendance message line (ext.
-2) if your child is arriving late or will be absent from school.
-If your student’s absence is due to illness, please provide a brief list of symptoms to assist in tracking illnesses currently present in our student community.
-You may also use the attendance line to notify the school if your child must leave early for any reason (i.e., doctor’s appointments or special events).
-If your child is arriving late or leaving early for any reason, a parent/guardian must sign the child in/out in the school office or provide the child a written and signed note.
+To report a student’s absence or late arrival to school, parents/guardians should utilize the attendance feature on Four11 (https://four11.eastsideprep.org).
+If a student’s absence is due to illness, provide a brief list of symptoms to assist in tracking illnesses currently present in our student community.
+You may also use the Four11 attendance feature to notify the school if a student must leave early for any reason (i.e., doctor’s appointments or special events).
+If a student is arriving late or leaving early, the student must be signed in/out at the TALI Hall reception area by a parent/guardian, or a parent/guardian must provide the student with a written and signed note.
 In the event of absence, students are expected to take the initiative and work with faculty to address any missed work or assignments.

 canvas™: EPS Learning Management System